 1. GENERAL INFO RMATION 1.1.
 Course teacher Prof Krešimir Severin 1.6.
 Year of the study programme 1 1.2.
 Name of the course Veterinary Ethics 1.7.
 Credits (ECTS) 2 1.3.
 Associate teachers Assoc Prof Gordana Gregurić Gračner, Assoc Prof Dean Konjević Dipl.
 ECZM 1.8.
 Type of instruction (number of hours L + S + E + e- learning) 1.4.
 Study programme (undergraduate, graduate, integrated) Integrated 1.9.
 Expected enrolment in the course 1.5.
 Status of the course Elective course 1.10.
 Level of application of e- learning (level 1, 2, 3), percentage of online instruction (max.
 20%) 2.
 COUSE DESCRI 2.1.
-Course objectives application of ethics in veterin legislation that covers areas of national and international leve students with development, basic ary medicine.
+Course objectives application of ethics in veterin legislation that covers areas of national and international leve e students with development, basic pary medicine.
 Students will becom of veterinary ethics and code of eth el.
 The goal of this subject is to tea s of veterinary medicine, especially he familiar with hics on both ch students 2.2.
 Course enrolment requirements and entry competences required for the course None 2.3.
 Learning outcomes at the level of the programme to which the course contributes programme erinary ethics that will be upgraded of critical opinion in the field of vete animal owner relations - 2.4.
-Learning outcomes expected at the level of the course (4 to 10 learning outcomes) to acquire knowledge on development of veterinary ethics and its differences between different countries. to learn and understand different aspects of observing human-animal relations to understand guidelines of veterinary professional ethics 2.5.
-Course content broken down in detail by weekly class schedule (syllabus) 4. to apply ethical principles in all fields of veterinary medicine Lectures - topics (15) 1.
-Fundaments of veterinary ethics 2.
-Development of veterinary ethics with emphasis on the Republic of Croatia 3.
-Sources of veterinary ethics 4.
-Aspects of human-animal relations 5.
-Legislation 6.
-Code of ethics 7.
-Modern veterinary ethics and burnout syndrome 8.
-Veterinary ethics in animal breeding 9.
-Veterinary ethics in food production 10.
-Veterinary ethics and communication skills
+Learning outcomes expected at the level of the course (4 to 10 learning outcomes) differences between different 2. to learn and understand di relations 3. to understand guidelines o fferent aspects of observing huma of veterinary professional ethics 2.5.
+Course content broken down in detail by weekly class schedule (syllabus) to understand guidelines of veterinary professional ethics to apply ethical principles in all fields of veterinary medicine Lectures - topics (15) Fundaments of veterinary ethics Development of veterinary ethics with emphasis on the Republic of Croatia Sources of veterinary ethics Aspects of human-animal relations Legislation Code of ethics Modern veterinary ethics and burnout syndrome Veterinary ethics in animal breeding Veterinary ethics in scientific research Veterinary ethics and communication skills